MarkPopovich/cifar-10/README.md

     3. Investigate layer weights for vanishing gradient
     5. Visualize the filters from different layers and discuss
     6. Write up theory on the different layers, deal with each layer's theory
-    7. Investigate ResNet theory and institue transfer learning on its

 #### References: